Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Select the custom plugin you just created, click `Next`.
 ![](assets/mskc-connector-2.png)

-Give the connector a name, select the MSK cluster you want to associate this connector with.
+Give the connector a name, e.g. `snowpipeStreaming`, then select the MSK cluster you want to associate this connector with.
 Scroll down to `Configuration settings`.
 Copy and paste the content from the configuration file: `$HOME/snowpipe-streaming/scripts/snowflakeconnectorMSK.properties` in the EC2 instance.
 ![](assets/mskc-connector-config.png)

 Leave all other settings as default, further scroll down to `Access permissions`.
 In the `Choose service role` drop-down menu, select